restfulapi/restful-api/README.md

 ###Using grails converters
 To fully take advantage of marshalling, you should understand how the grails converters for JSON and xml work.
 The plugin takes advantage of named converter configurations.
 Each resource/representation in the configuration using grails converters for marshalling results in a new named converter configuration for JSON or XML.
 When marshalling an object, the restful-api controller will use that named configuration to marshall the object.
 It does this by asking each marshaller in the named configuration (marshallers with higher priority first) if the marshaller supports the object.
 This means that the marshallers registered for a resource/representation are used only for that representation, and is what allows the plugin to support different representations for the same resource.

-However, you should be aware that these named configurations will fallback to the default converter configurations if they cannot locate a marshaller within the named config.
-For example, let's say in your application's bootstrap you add
+However, you should be aware that these named configurations will fallback to the default converter configurations provided by grails (e.g., marshallers for Collections) if they cannot locate a marshaller within the named config.

-    JSON.registerObjectMarshaller(Date) { return it?.format("yyyy-MM-dd'T'HH:mm:ssZ") }

-This registers a JSON marshaller for java.util.Date.
-If you have an object with a date field, and define a representation for it, when the grails converter tries to marshall the date field, it will fallback to the above object marshaller.
-You can take advantage of this behavior to establish default marshalling behavior for common objects like dates.

 ##<a id="declarative-marshalling"></a>Declarative Marshalling of Domain classes to JSON
 The plugin contains a BasicDomainClassMarshaller and a DeclarativeDomainClassMarshaller, designed to simplify marshalling of grails domain objects to a json representation.